See exclusive deals in your area

 This year's i-MiEV has changed little from the versions offered in 2012, 2014, and 2016 (it skipped two model years).
 It got a price cut in 2014, to the current level of around $23,000, but even its status as the least expensive electric car doesn't make up for its limitations.
 Changes last year included the addition of an optional navigation package, with a 7.0-inch touchscreen, real-time traffic data, a USB port, Bluetooth hands-free pairing, and a rear-vision camera.
 There are no changes for 2017.

-The little Mitsubishi competes with the upcoming 2017 Chevrolet Bolt EV, which will offer a range of 200 miles or more, at a price about $15,000 higher.
-That car won't have the compromises in range and performance that plague the little i-MiEV.
+The little Mitsubishi competes with the 2017 Chevrolet Bolt EV, which offers a range of 200 miles or more, at a price about $15,000 higher.
+That car doesn't have the compromises in range and performance that plague the little i-MiEV.
 The Nissan Leaf, with range options of 84 and 107 miles, is the world's best-selling electric car, and also far larger and more capacious.
 An all-new Smart ForTwo Electric Drive is expected this year as well.